ros-navigation/docs.nav2.org/concepts/index.rst

 Recoveries are used to get the robot out of a bad situation or attempt to deal with various forms of issues to make the system fault-tolerant.
 In this section, the general concepts around them and their uses in this project are analyzed.

-Planner, Controller, and Recovery Servers
+Planner, Controller, and Behavior Servers
 =========================================

-Three of the action servers in this project are the planner, recovery, and controller servers.
+Three of the action servers in this project are the planner, behavior, and controller servers.
 These action servers are used to host a map of algorithm plugins to complete various tasks.
 They also host the environmental representation used by the algorithm plugins to compute their outputs.